 Get to know your native insects.
 Have a seat by the flowers and take a good look – with a magnifying glass if necessary – and be amazed at the hundreds of little workers you didn’t even know that you had.

 Here in Fallbrook, CA, in San Diego’s north county, we’ve had 3 1/2 inches of rain in the past eleven months, and that came overnight several weeks ago.
 Last year we had a historic 20+ inches of rain which no one was prepared for, as our average is now about eight to ten inches.
 This year, the plants and animals are in trouble already.
 The days are hot and dry, with no rain in the forecast for our three rainiest months.
 I’ve heard people say that they never recommend a pond in a drought, but they can’t be more wrong ecologically speaking.
-The animals and insects need your help to survive, and they will help your yard with integrated pest management, pollination, soil building, and so much more.
+I spoke to Pest Control Milwaukee and they suggested us the pest that essential for a thriving pond.
+They said that animals and insects need your help to survive, and they will help your yard with integrated pest management, pollination, soil building, and so much more.

 Many years ago my daughter and I tore out this big juniper in front of our dining room window and dug a pond.
 I received a used pond liner, flagstone and some rocks for free from a source that didn’t want them.
 For years I had a lined pond, and I reconfigured it and the flagstones three times over the years.
 I’ve built new muscles lifting and hauling large, thick pieces of flagstones.
 With the success of our large unlined pond (blessed with thick clay at the bottom of the property) I wanted to make this little one unlined as well.
 The benefits would be that I could grow water plants in-ground, and better aquatic creatures could thrive in it.
 The problem was that up top by the house there is a lot of decomposed granite, which is porous.
 So I spent many a day digging up clay from various areas on the property, pushing the buckets or wheelbarrow uphill through mulch, lugging it over and lining the pond with it.
 Miranda hauled clay as well.
 Six inches of clay still didn’t seal it.
 I’d been refilling the pond every few days with well water, but the level would change dramatically and the Pacific Chorus Frogs that used to come to the pond in great numbers, sing deafeningly in January and February, lay eggs and then go off to eat more bugs in the yard, weren’t coming anymore.
 The low pond water allowed watercress and other plants to fill it up as well.
 Now it is frog breeding time, and there is little habitat for them.